Utility model

 Advantages of a utility model

-An application for utility model normally proceeds to registration within a few months, whereas the processing of a patent application may typically take about 1 to 3 years.
+An application for a utility model normally proceeds to registration within a few months, whereas the processing of a patent application may typically take about 1 to 3 years.

-The utility model is a good option for companies wanting to protect their inventions at lower application costs and/or to obtain protection within the shortest feasible timespan.
+A utility model is a good option for companies wanting to protect their inventions at lower application costs and/or to obtain protection within the shortest feasible timespan.

 Invalidation of a utility model